Skip to main content Skip to navigation

 Biography

 Salma completed her BA in Architectural Engineering at the American University in Cairo in 2016.
 She then carried out a two-year research project on the urban and architectural discourse of corporate Architecture in Cairo.
-In 2020 she graduated from an MSc Management in Built Environment at Delft University of Technology where, using mixed methods of computer programming, data harvesting, analytics and spatial correlation analysis, her year-long extended thesis focused on ‘Potential Economies; using big data to analyse urban competitiveness of metropolitan regions in emerging economies.'
-Salma is a fully-qualified urbanist with six years of experience in design, research, academia and data science.
-Her work experience spans architecture and urban planning, policy analysis, urban economics, real estate finance, financial markets and the use of data science for urban data analysis.
+In 2020 she graduated from an MSc Management in Built Environment at Delft University of Technology.
+In her thesis, using mixed methods of data harvesting, analytics and spatial correlation analysis, she mapped the ‘Potential Economies; to analyse urban competitiveness of metropolitan regions in emerging economies.'
+Salma is a multidisciplinary urbanist with six years of experience in design, research, academia and analysis.
+Her work experience spans architecture and urban planning, policy analysis, urban economics, real estate finance, and the use of data science for spatial analysis.

 Academic background